 - 1. Whenever conditions warrant, salt is applied to the roadway prior to accumulation of snow to prevent compacted snow from bonding to the roadway surface.
-The Highway Department will instruct staff when salt application is appropriate.
+The Department of Public Works will instruct staff when salt application is appropriate.
 Salting will not be done when pavement temperatures are above 34-36 degrees F or below 10 degrees F. - 2.
 Prior to salt application, equipment will be checked to ensure proper working order and ensure proper calibration of equipment.
 All fluid levels will be checked and filled to proper levels, all lights must be in working order.
 A visual walk-around inspection of the truck or equipment must be made.
 Any repairs must be made and reported to a supervisor or mechanic before leaving the yard. - 3.
 The standard salt application speed is: 25 mph. - 4.
 Follow the prioritized route or schedule.
 This schedule is located at: the Highway Department Garage. - 5.
 Before parking any truck or equipment after use, all fluid levels will be checked and filled.
 All minor repairs will be done by the operator.
-Any repairs the operator cannot perform will be written up on the proper forms and turned in to the Highway Department.
-The Highway Department will determine importance and will assign the repairs according to schedule.
+Any repairs the operator cannot perform will be written up on the proper forms and turned in to the Department of Public Works.
+The Department of Public Works will determine importance and will assign the repairs according to schedule.
 All residual salt will be washed from equipment at the wash bay or designated wash area.